-How to Make Hard Boiled Eggs (Easy!)
+Easy Hard Boiled Eggs

 Hard Boiled Eggs Recipe Video

-You won’t believe how easy it is to cook hard-boiled eggs.
+You won’t believe how easy it is to cook hard boiled eggs.
 Follow my tips, and you’ll make perfect boiled eggs in no time!
-If you have an Instant Pot, we also have this easy recipe for Instant Pot Hard Boiled Eggs.
+If you have an Instant Pot, we also have this easy recipe for Instant Pot hard boiled eggs.

 How to Cook Hard Boiled Eggs on the Stove

-Step 1: Place eggs in a single layer on the bottom of a saucepan.
+Place eggs in a single layer on the bottom of a saucepan.
 You don’t want to pile them on top of each other.
 Keeping them in one layer, reduces the risk of cracking the shells when they come to a boil.

-Step 2: Pour in water and cover by about two inches.
+Pour in water and cover by about two inches.
 Some hard boiled egg recipes have you bring water to a simmer and then tell you to add the eggs.
 I don’t like doing this since adding a cold egg to very hot water risks cracking the egg.

 How to Cook Hard Boiled Eggs -- Cover the eggs with about two inches of room temperature or cold water.

-Step 3: Bring the water to a boil.
+Bring the water to a boil.
 The moment the water begins to boil, cover the pan with a lid and cook for 30 seconds.
 After 30 seconds, move the pan off of the heat then set a timer for 10 to 12 minutes (I’ve shared suggested cooking times below).

 How to Cook Hard Boiled Eggs -- After boiling for 30 seconds, I move the pan off of the heat, and then set a timer for 10 to 12 minutes (depending on how large my eggs are).

-Step 4: Transfer the cooked eggs to an ice bath so they stop cooking.
+Transfer the cooked eggs to an ice bath so they stop cooking.
 I use a slotted spoon to remove each egg from the hot water and then carefully drop them into a big bowl filled with cold water and ice.
 When the eggs are cool enough to handle, you can peel them.

 How Long to Boil Eggs

-The perfect cook time for hard-boiled eggs depends on a few things: the size of your eggs, your altitude, and how firm you want the yolks.
+The perfect cook time for hard boiled eggs depends on a few things: the size of your eggs, your altitude, and how firm you want the yolks.
 After lots of experimenting, here’s our guide to the most accurate cook times:

 • Medium eggs: Cook for 9 to 10 minutes